annagrotius/Irony_Detection_Classifier/README.md

 *** A validation script is also included within this repository and once run, the classification results are automatically saved in your directory, as "validation_classification_results.csv".
 The validation stage was used to select the most relevant linguistic features extracted within the training set and thereafter adjust their weights.
 At the end of the script, the final accuracy score for the number of correctly predicted labels is printed.

 ---
-## FUNCTION INFORMATION
+## FUNCTION INFORMATION:
 Included within this repository are two files entitled "feature_stats.py" and "classification_stats.py", which include all the functions used within the project.
-Below will give you a brief overview of the two files:
+Below will give you a brief overview of the two files***:

 ### FEATURE_STATS:
 This module include 13 functions, all of which are used within each of the subsets (train, validation & test).
 These are used to both preprocess the raw text, extract the specific linguistic features mentioned above, as well as return the releveant statistics.